Robin Jenkins

-John Robin Jenkins OBE (11 September 1912 – 24 February 2005) was a Scottish writer of thirty published novels, the most celebrated being The Cone Gatherers.
+John Robin Jenkins OBE (11 September 1912 – 24 February 2005) was a Scottish writer of 30 published novels, the most celebrated being The Cone Gatherers.
 He also published two collections of short stories.

 Career

+John Robin Jenkins was born in Flemington near Cambuslang in 1912 to Annie (née Robin) and James Jenkins, spirit salesman.
+In 1919, his father died after serving in the trenches during World War I and his mother worked in domestic service to support her children.